catherinekelly33/Codecademy_files/README.md

 The projects undertaken are:

 *coded_correspondence*
-During this project I encode and decode various messages using a range of cyphers.
+During this project python is used to encode and decode various messages using a range of cyphers.

-*Abruptly Goblins Planner*
-A gaming shop is trying to arrange a games night.
-The code determines the most suitable day based on players availabilty.
+*Airline Analysis*
+Univariate, bivariate and multivariate analysis of airline prices.

+*CLeaning US Census Data*
+Data cleaning and wrangling to prepare US census data for analysis.

+*NBA trends*
+Using comparison plots and statistics to analyse trends in NBA data.

+*Diagnosing Diabetes*
+Inspecting, cleaning and validating data on factors that contribute to diabetes.

+*Food Wheel*
+Data analysis of a food delivery service.

+*Product Defects*
+Use of the Poisson distribution to determine how many defects are expected over a given amount of time.

+*Roller Coaster*
+Data visualisation to analyse roller coasters.

 *Hurricane Analysis*
-An indepth analysis of hurricanes.
+Data about category 5 hurricanes are organised and manipulated through a series of functions

 *Reggie Linear Regression*
 Code to perform the linear regression on the bounce of balls with various